nikitabobko/AeroSpace/dev-docs/development.md

 -   `build-debug.sh` - Build debug build to `.debug` dir by using SPM.
 (Xcode is not involved)
 -   `test.sh` - Run tests.
 -   `swiftformat.sh` - Format the code.
--   `run-debug.sh` - Run AeroSpace.app debug build.
+-   `run-debug.sh` - Run the FlightDeck debug app.
--   `run-cli.sh` - Run `aerospace` in CLI.
-Arguments are forwarded to `aerospace` binary.
+-   `run-cli.sh` - Run `flightdeck` in CLI.
+Arguments are forwarded to the `flightdeck` binary.
 -   `build-docs.sh` - Build the site and man pages to `.site` and `.man` dirs respectively.
 -   `build-shell-completion.sh` - Build shell completion to `.shell-completion`.
-    You can test that the completion works properly by sourcing the file `source ./.shell-completion/zsh/_aerospace`
+    You can test that the completion works properly by sourcing the file `source ./.shell-completion/zsh/_flightdeck`
 -   `generate.sh` - Regenerate generated project files. `AeroSpace.xcodeproj` is generated, and some of the source files (the source files have `Generated` suffix in their names).

 **Release build**
 -   `build-release.sh` - Build release build to `.release` dir by using Xcode.
--   `install-from-sources.sh` - Build release build from sources and install it as `aerospace-dev` brew cask.
+-   `install-from-sources.sh` - Build release build from sources and install it as the `flightdeck-dev` brew cask.
     This script is "work in progress".
     Use it on your own risk.